McNopper/OpenGL/README.md

 write phase).
 At startup `GL_MAX_COMPUTE_WORK_GROUP_SIZE` and `GL_MAX_COMPUTE_WORK_GROUP_INVOCATIONS` are queried and GRID_N is capped at 32 (32³ = 32 768 points, fits in shared memory on all hardware).
-Controls: Space to start, F to finish instantly, +/- to adjust step delay, R to reshuffle.
+Controls: Space to start, +/- to adjust step delay, R to reshuffle.

 ![Example47](screenshots/Example47.png)